Zelda-Universe/Tingle/docs/Installation.md

           * It fixes a particular issue when running several of the commands, but doesn't pass several tests O_o.
           * Some commands might not work, but the main ones I have used so far only print a stack trace for the error, but still work.
         * The automatic way
-          * Install the 2 troublesome gems above in the note manually first.
+          * Install/Update the 2 troublesome gems above in the note manually first.
-          * `gem install bundler`
+          * `gem install bundler` (2.4.10)
+            * `bundle update standalone_migrations`
           * `bundle install`
         * `dev/db/config.yml.example dev/db/config.yml`
           * Configure like the `.env` file, but use a different account that is more privileged for managing the database.
-            * Hopefully never using the `root` in a script, so just make another similar to the first one made for the project, use a different password, and add these additional permissions: `ALTER, CREATE, CREATE TEMPORARY TABLES, DELETE, DROP, LOCK TABLES, REFERENCES, INDEX`.
+            * Hopefully never using the `root` in a script, so just make another similar to the first one made for the project, use a different password, and add these additional permissions: `ALTER, CREATE, CREATE TEMPORARY TABLES, DELETE, DROP, INSERT, LOCK TABLES, REFERENCES, INDEX`.
               * `PROCESS` is also needed for the export script, and is a global privilege.
             * This set could be reduced, but it's what I chose for now..
           * Note which environment you are configuring for and use the appropriate section.